 In the previous article From Oxford til Edinburgh: In the footsteps of Harry Potter, we travelled to the spectacular and historical sites of the Harry Potter movies.
 We’ve been in Oxford, to Cotswold, Gloucester, York, Durham and all the way to Edinburgh.
-You can explore the location of these sites, and the sites mentioned below, on this Google Map:
+Now it’s time to head to the most dense Harry Potter location in the UK: London

 Now it’s time to turn south again and this time we travel in Harry Potter style – no, not on broomsticks, but on train.
 The train to London.
 A ride that ends where the story begins; at King’s Cross station.

 Platform 9 ¾

 Here it’s actually possible to find Platform 9 ¾ and discover one of the luggage trolleys partly stuck in the wall.
 Try for yourself to see if you’ve got what magic it takes to get on to the hidden platform.
 We didn’t get anywhere, except on a photo.